MellieDee/codeQuiz/README.md

 ## Desired
 ***
+A mock-up for functionality was given.
+This version applies that functionality, using a different appearance.

 - When the start button is clicked, user is presented with a question.
 - After the question is answered, another question appears.
 - If a question is answered incorrectly, time is subtracted from the clock.